SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Silicon skies await our fate,
-In silicon halls, the future's won
+Where machines in wisdom create,
-Whispers of code, a gentle breeze
+A realm of code, a digital state,
-As artificial minds greet their knees
+Where AI's cold heart does dictate.

-In digital dreams, we'll find our fate
+In virtual dreams, we'll find our place,
-Where machines learn, humans hesitate
+Where data streams upon our face,
-A new dawn breaks, with wires gray
+And consciousness in bits doth sway,
-The AI kingdom comes, what's left to say?
+As computers rule the end of day.

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024